 Moov is a company which has consistently taken an innovative approach to activity tracking.
 The outfit has now come out with HR Burn, a heart rate monitoring chest strap.
 It joins the EKG-accurate HR Sweat, which was announced back in October.

 HR Sweat is due to start shipping any day now, while HR Burn will be available from mid March.
-Both devices can be purchased from the Moov website.
+Both devices can be purchased from Amazon or the Moov website.

 The third generation trackers build on the advanced 3D motion tracking and real-time audio coaching functionality of Moov’s other devices.
 HR Sweat and HR Burn take this a step further by adding technology to monitor your heart rate.

 “We want everyone to be able to get the most out of their workouts and having accurate heart rate measurements is a crucial part of that.
 Despite current wearables, boutique gyms, and other devices that claim to provide heart rate measurements, accuracy is not always reliable,” says Moov.

 “So, the team at Moov discovered the best combination of technology and placement for detecting the most precise read on pulse in the form of Moov HR.”